 The Schedule L is also filed with each C-4 report as long as any campaign loans remain outstanding or there is any loan repayment or forgiveness activity to report.
 Loan payments are disclosed in Part 2 of the Schedule L. Any loan forgiveness that occurred during the C-4 reporting period is disclosed in Part 3 of the Schedule L. An outstanding loan balance is shown in Part 4 of the Schedule L.

 Since one of the purposes of campaign disclosure reporting is to show how the campaign dollars are spent, your reports would be incomplete without including those debts the campaign is obligated to pay but, for whatever reason, has not as yet.

-In Part 3 of Schedule B, you'll list each order placed (but not paid), debt or other obligation (except loans) of more than $750 when it: 1) has been outstanding for more than five business days in the 30 days before an election, or 2) has been outstanding for more than 10 business days during all other times.
+In Part 3 of Schedule B, you'll list each order placed (but not paid), debt or other obligation (except loans) of more than $1,000 when it: 1) is outstanding as of the last day of the reporting period and has been outstanding for more than five business days in the 30 days before an election; or 2) is outstanding as of the last day of the reporting period and has been outstanding for more than 10 business days during all other times.

 For each reportable debt, show the date the order was placed or the obligation entered into, the vendor's name and address, the amount owed and the expenditure code that describes the debt or a description of it.
 Estimate the cost of an order placed if you have not yet been billed for it.